OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 ### Simple security model

 By exposing an Octopus instance as a target, all existing security boundaries are respected and preserved, and all actions will be performed via regular API calls with API keys.
-These steps won't use any privileged access paths within Octopus, so you retain complete control.
+These steps won't use any privileged access paths within Octopus, so customers retain complete control.

 ## What are the next steps